bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-01-08-newsletter.md

   their fee income.
 See [Newsletter #20][] for a recent instance where this may have happened to a large mining pool.

-- [Bitcoin Core #14336][] changes the system call (syscall) Bitcoin Core uses to handle network connections and other resources on platforms that support an alternative syscall (only Linux for now).
-On a Debian GNU/Linux x86_64 system tested by Optech, this increased the maximum allowed number of connections from 865 to 9,999.
-Please note, developers strongly advise against increasing the maximum number of connections unless you have a special need for more connections.
-For each peer you have after your first peer, you increase the amount of bandwidth overhead used by your node and by all of your peers.
-The default minimum of 8 and maximum of 125 peers were chosen to provide enough connections to ensure robust relaying but also to not create so much bandwidth overhead that the network would be excessively wasteful.
-As relay improvements are implemented (see the News section of [Newsletter #26][]), Bitcoin Core developers may adjust these defaults.

 - [C-Lightning #2172][] allows `lightningd` to be shutdown normally even if it's operating as the primary process (PID 1), which can be useful in Docker containers.
 This is, for example, how the open source